 Recommender systems [1] have been deployed in many online applications such as e-commerce, music/video streaming services, social media, etc. They have played a vital role for users to explore new items and for companies to increase their revenues.
-Most of recommendation algorithms model user preferences and item properties based on observed interactions (e.g., clicks, reviews, ratings) between users and items [20, 21, 30].
+Most of recommendation algorithms model user preference and item properties based on observed interactions (e.g., clicks, reviews, ratings) between users and items [20, 21, 30].
 In a perspective, we can view most of the recommendation models as a measurement of similarity or distance between a user and an item.
 For instance, the well known latent factor (i.e., matrix factorization) models [19] usually employ an inner product function to approximate the similarity between the user and the item.
-Although the latent factor models achieved competitive performance in some datasets, they did not correctly capture https://doi.org/10.1145/3308558.3313460
+Although the latent factor models achieved competitive performance in some datasets, they did not correctly capture complex (i.e., non-linear) relationships between users and items because the inner product function follows limited linear nature.